vinzify/vinzify/README.md

 ---

-> _"Design is intelligence made visible."_ – Alina Wheeler
+> _"Good design is obvious.
+Great design is transparent."

 ---